ZecHub/zechub/CONTRIBUTING.md

 ## Ways you can contribute

-ZecHub is broken down into a few parts.
-Let's review how you can get involved:
+ZecHub is a community-driven project that aims to provide support and resources for Zcash users and developers.
+There are many ways to get involved with ZecHub, including writing for our weekly newsletter, contributing to our knowledge base, or helping out with development projects.

+These are the types of contribution that ZecHub currently accepts:

+### ZecHub Wiki - up to 1 ZEC per new page published

+Our wiki-docs page provides Zcash education materials in an easy and digestible format.
+Zcash is a very advanced technology with a vibrant community, so there's still more documentation we need to build.
+Our goal is to build documentation on:

+- Zcash and its related technologies
+- ZEC (Zcash currency) use cases
+- New user guides
+- Zcash community and ecosystem
+- Docs in other languages

+These are pretty broad areas, so there's a lot to work from.
+If you want some inspiration, check out our current [wiki-docs site](https://zechub.notion.site/zechub/ZecHub-Wiki-d74acc14d9c04887be52486db86da0ba) and see what's missing.
+Once you determine what you want to write, [start to make your changes](#make-changes) and learn how to submit a PR to the ZecHub repo.
+All of our docs are created and maintained in this repo.
+Use the [docs template](https://github.com/ZecHub/zechub/blob/main/template.md) when writing a wiki page.

+After you submit a PR, please message @dismad in the #zecwiki section of the discord, and he will review your PR and merge if it is ready to be added to the site.
+If merged, he will add the doc to the ZecHub website.
+If the doc is not ready, he will suggest edits for you in the PR.

+Include your unified address (UA) in the PR so we can send you a tip!

+### ZecHub Wiki - 0.1 ZEC per accepted edit to docs

+Sometimes our information in the docs isn't spot on.
+That's okay.
+That's why we open-source them!
+If you find something that needs a change in a wiki-doc, please go to the footer of the doc (which links to its Github page) and suggest a change via a PR.

+Include your UA in the PR so we can send you a tip!

+### ZecHub Wiki - 0.05 ZEC per broken link fixed

+If you find that a link is broken, or something important is mispelled, please go to the footer of the doc (which links to its Github page) and suggest the change via a PR.

+Include your UA in the PR so we can send you a tip!

 ### Newsletter - 0.5 ZEC per edition

 We produce the ecosystem's weekly newsletter.
 This is a super low lift / easy way to get involved!
 The newsletter goes out every Friday or Saturday.
-If you want to write a newsletter, message @janusz or @squirrel in the #zecweekly section of the Discord to let them know.
+If you want to write a newsletter, message @squirrel or @tokidoki in the #zecweekly section of the Discord to let them know.

 After you do that, you can go to the [newsletter section of this repository](/newsletter/newsletterbasics.md) and submit a pull-request to create a new edition of the newsletter.
 Please follow the format used in this [template](/newsletter/newslettertemplate.md).

-After you do this @janusz or @squirell (in Discord) will see that your new edition of the newsletter available, and they'll review and then merge it to the repository.
+After you do this @squirrel or @tokidoki (in Discord) will see that your new edition of the newsletter available, and they'll review and then merge it to the repository.
 After it's been merged, they'll take the content and post it via Substack.

-After you submit the PR, please make sure you comment your unified address (UA) so we can send you a tip!
+Include your UA in the PR so we can send you a tip!

 ### Translating Newsletter - 0.2 ZEC per translation